khattakdev/minimalcommit/CONTRIBUTING.md

 2. **Node.js:** The project is built using Node.js.
 You can download and install Node.js from [Node.js Downloads](https://nodejs.org/en/download/).
 Make sure to install a LTS (Long Term Support) version.

 3. **npm (Node Package Manager):** npm is usually bundled with Node.js.
-To check if you have npm installed, run the following command in your terminal: `npm v`
+To check if you have npm installed, run the following command in your terminal: `npm -v`

 4. If it's not installed, you can update it using the following command: `npm install -g npm`